 It is important to understand the impacts that alcohol can have on your life and body.
 There is a big difference between occasional social drinking and alcohol abuse.
 For some, making this important differentiation can be challenging.
 Often, those who drink alcohol may not even realize the extent of how serious alcohol abuse may be.
 The risk of developing alcohol dependence can lead to long-lasting damaging effects for you and your loved ones.

 The amount of alcohol consumed during a period of drinking plays a pivotal role in the harmful effects of alcohol.
-There is a huge difference in having a couple of drinks a week, and multiple episodes of binge drinking.
+There is a huge difference between having a couple of drinks a week, and multiple episodes of binge drinking.
 When an individual consumes a large amount of alcohol at one time, it is considered binge drinking.

 Binge drinking is considered much more harmful by professionals and can lead to long-term alcohol effects.
 The body can have a hard time processing a large amount of alcohol that is being consumed at one time.
 In turn, this greatly increases the risk factors associated with binge drinking and alcohol abuse.